-materials as bio-degradable non-bio-degradable and Thermocol, glass, wood, cotton clothes, paper bags, polythene bags, nylon ropes, fruit peels.
+- i.
+Classify the following materials as bio-degradable and non-bio-degradable: Thermocol, glass, wood, cotton clothes, paper bags, polythene bags, nylon ropes, fruit peels. - ii.

-the

-- ii.
 Give examples of man made materials we use in our daily life. - iii.
-Which material is used in manufacture of toys, combs ? - iv.
-Write examples of thermosetting plastic articles. - List various properties of plastic.
-V.
+Which material is used in manufacture of toys, combs? - iv.
+Write examples of thermosetting plastic articles. - v.
+List various properties of plastic.

-15.1 Introduction : Today the overall development polymer science in and technology has enriched human life.
+15.1 Introduction: Today the overall development in polymer science and technology has enriched human life.
 The world would be at totally different place without polymers such as artificial fibres, plastics and elastomers.
 From the throwaway candy wrapper to the artificial heart, polymers touch our lives as does no other class of material.